 A Seven Arrows education introduces students to the concept of living in a global community by integrating the traditions and practices of world cultures into the educational experience.
 As part of this approach, we have regular school-wide global festivals to expose our students to culture and diversity in a fun, meaningful, expressive, and above all authentic way.

 The festivals, held at various times throughout the year, invite children to explore and experience traditions from around the world and to immerse themselves in foreign cultures.
 Their participation in the staging and enactment of these festivals gives them an opportunity to learn about the history, literature, art, and geography of different countries and to enjoy traditional festivities the way children do in other parts of the world.

-Seven Arrows festivals are in no way expressions or endorsements of any particular religion or set of beliefs.
+Seven Arrows festivals are in no way endorsements of any particular religion or set of beliefs.
 They merely expose our students to the beauty that can be found in other cultures while expanding their understanding of their place in the global community.

 El Día de los Muertos and Street Fiesta Learn more >

 Our first staple festival of the year brings to life the integration of our Spanish program with language, literature, and poetry; fine art; music; dance; dramatic performance; and much more.
 El Diá de los Muertos is a colorful and happy holiday that celebrates and honors the dead and our ancestors.
 Through joyful hands-on learning, students delve into the significance of this important holiday of Mexico and other Spanish-speaking countries.